jakubjanak2004/JSCodeEditor/README.md

 This section holds the files that are currently being edited.
 When empty, the editor logo is displayed.

+> ⚠️ Logo SVG is from: https://upload.wikimedia.org/wikipedia/commons/9/9a/Visual_Studio_Code_1.35_icon.svg

 #### Columns

 The editor content is divided into columns that hold the main content.
 When there are no `Rows` in the Column, and it is not the first one it disappears.

 ![▶ Columns](./assets/columns.gif)